nezz0746/lens-social-location/README.md

 Using a modular artitecture to allow verification of location-tokens.
 In this hack I built a POAPLocationVerifier in which you can determine a time interval when you'd like to verify that addresses were in the area.
-On creation of the even you provide a snapshot of POAPs in this basic format:
+On creation of the event, you provide a snapshot of POAPs in this basic format:

 ```json
 {